AdityaBhojane/EveryHuman-au-Frontend/README.md

 # EveryHuman-AU Frontend

 This is the frontend application for **EveryHuman AU**, an e-commerce platform that offers a wide range of products to customers.
-This application was built using **React** and leverages several modern web technologies to enhance user experience, including **Zustand** for state management and **Tailwind CSS** for styling.
+This application was built using **React** and leverages several modern web technologies to enhance user experience, including **Zustand** for state management and DaisyUI + **Tailwind CSS** for styling.

 ## Table of Contents